smartsystemslab-uf/smartsystemslab-uf.github.io/Docs/README.md

 ### Projects

 This folder holds all the project pages.
 Every project needs its own directory that will contain a README.md file for the content and an images folder for any images used.
 Take a look at some of the existing project folders and the resulting pages.
-You can use [the template README.md]() file to start writing your content.
+You can use [the template README.md](https://github.com/smartsystemslab-uf/smartsystemslab-uf.github.io/tree/master/Docs/Template) file to start writing your content.

+Since changes are not immediately added to the actual website, you need to be able to see how it will end up looking.
+With all pages being written as a README.md, you can see how the page will look when accessing the repo via GitHub.com and navigating to your project folder.

 ### News